]

 March: Entrepreneurship & Innovation

 Why it matters: Entrepreneurship is about turning ideas into impact.
 This month, we’ll learn how to start, scale, and innovate in any field.
+I also revised some general lessons in economics I had at university.

 Book Recommendations: